Helpful Advice for Company Recruiting and Hiring Managers

-A potential candidate should be approached carefully.
-Larger companies sometimes feel a candidate should feel honored they were contacted.
+A potential candidate should be approached carefully particularly if they were not actively looking.
+Larger employers sometimes feel a candidate should feel honored they were contacted.
 The reality is that some candidates may be happy where they are, and become suspicious regarding an unsolicited contact.
 We know how to approach a potential candidate because we are familiar with their current status and environment, and we will carefully qualify them before we disclose the source of an opportunity.

 Salary isn’t everything.

 Excellent, qualified candidates are sometimes overlooked because their salary is slightly outside of a range.
 Even satisfied employees may consider moving if advancement or learning opportunities are more prevalent, or the job is in a preferable area of the country.
-Many candidates working for smaller companies may be open to moving to larger employers, or even new smaller companies, for a variety of reasons other than salary.
+Many candidates working for smaller companies may be open to moving to larger employers, or vice versa, Some new startups or smaller companies may offer more career growth potential.
+People change jobs for a variety of reasons other than salary.
 Don’t disqualify on salary alone.

 Many employers are now more open to hiring from a competitor because it’s easier to find them, primarily through social media.
 But for in-house recruiting staffs, this may create a situation of ill will between competing employers.
-An independent recruiter can more easily navigate those waters and do so without creating unnecessary issues for the hiring employer.
+We on the other hand, can navigate those waters well.

 You may be small, but that can be good.

-Our industries may be mature, but there are still smaller companies coming up with new ideas.
+Our industries may be mature, but there are many smaller dynamic companies coming up with new disruptive ideas.
 NEST™ Labs is an excellent example.
 Who could have imagined they would turn all the established thermostat makers on their ear with their innovative technology?
-Highly qualified candidates that feel stuck in a larger company can get excited about a smaller, more aggressive company with new technology.
-We know how to address these opportunities.
+Highly qualified candidates that feel stuck in a larger company can get excited about a smaller, more aggressive company with new exciting technologies.
+We know how to address and sell opportunity!